 All of our patients are provided with a written treatment plan and a consent form outlining the costs, risks and alternative treatment before any emergency treatment commences.
 When you are seen for an emergency visit, you have the option to come back to see us for the rest of your dental treatment or go back to see your own dentist for the continuation of your dental treatment.
 If you decide to go back to your dentist, we can email your own dentist, your X-rays and notes should you wish so that he/she becomes aware of the emergency treatment that you have had and can continue your dental care.

 Toothache and dental emergencies have a tendency to occur at any time but especially at night time or on holidays and weekends.
-Our emergency dentists are available 24 hours a day and 365 days a year even on weekends, Christmas day, new year’s day and bank holidays and they can be contacted by calling the dental emergency line on 0208 547 9997 at any time.
+Our emergency dentists are available 7 days a week, 365 days a year and even on weekends, Christmas day, new year’s day and bank holidays and they can be contacted by calling the dental emergency line on 0208 547 9997 at any time.